jenna-tb-ekwealor/meep_lab/content/post/2025-05-03-cose2025/index.md

 summary: Katrina won 3rd place in the Environment category of the 2025 CoSE Student Showcase!
 ---

-Undergraduate MEEP Lab researcher and LSAMP scholar [Katrina McCullough](../../../author/KatrinaMccullough/) presented her research project *Lichens of San Bruno Mountain: Distribution, morphology, and reproductive strategies of epiphytic lichens on Baccharis pilularis* at the 2025 SFSU CoSE Student Project Showcase.
+Senior MEEP Lab researcher and LSAMP scholar [Katrina McCullough](../../../author/KatrinaMccullough/) presented her research project *Lichens of San Bruno Mountain: Distribution, morphology, and reproductive strategies of epiphytic lichens on Baccharis pilularis* at the 2025 SFSU CoSE Student Project Showcase.

-This is a major campus-wide event featuring over 200 posters from departments including Biology (Katrina’s department), Chemistry & Biochemistry, Computer Science, Engineering, Earth & Climate Sciences, Mathematics, Physics & Astronomy, and Psychology.
+This is a major campus-wide event featuring over 200 posters from departments including Biology, Chemistry & Biochemistry, Computer Science, Engineering, Earth & Climate Sciences, Mathematics, Physics & Astronomy, and Psychology.
 Posters are judged within topic-based categories, and Katrina presented in the Environment category.

 Each category awards 1st, 2nd, and 3rd place prizes.